robj411/value_of_information_example/README.md

 # Value of information

 Value of information (VOI) is a measure of how much one uncertain variable tells you about another uncertain variable.
-In health-impact modelling, we're interested in how much an uncertain input tells us about an uncertain output, so that we can anticipate how useful it would be to us to learn more about that input, particularly if there are many inputs we might consider learning about.
+In health-impact modelling, where we have many inputs and an output of interest, we're interested in how much an uncertain input tells us about the uncertain output, so that we can anticipate how useful it would be to us to learn more about that input, particularly if there are many inputs we might consider learning about.

 The attached example computes the expected value of perfect partial information (EVPPI).
 That is, the value of learning a single parameter perfectly.
 In this example, there are three parameters, and we compare their EVPPI values.